HL7Norway/ElektroniskDodsmelding/Use cases/UseCases.md

 See create PractitionerRole example [here](../ElektroniskDodsmelding.Samples/Sample%20requests/PractitionerRole.md) See create Patient example [here](../ElektroniskDodsmelding.Samples/Sample%20requests/Patient.md)

+### Register death message where the deceased do not have a norwegian identifier (FNR/DNR)
+Sending a death message where the deceased is a foreigner or for some reason do not have a norwegian identifier is also supported.
+These death messages requires more information related to deceased.
+See [here](../ElektroniskDodsmelding.Samples/Sample%20requests/Patient-foreigner.md).
+Foreigners or persons without (FNR/DNR) are also refered to as PUF (Person Uten Personnummer)

 ### Register cause of death
 Sending a cause of death message starts by calling a GET on the Questionnaire resource, which contains information about the questions and possible answers.